Nanocavity enhanced photon coherence of solid-state quantum emitters operating up to 30 K: Methods

 where $\mu$ depends on the deformation potential coupling strength and spacing of the QD energy levels.
 This dephasing rate is strongly temperature dependent and decays rapidly to zero for low temperatures.
 Physically this corresponds to an absence of phonons present to drive virtual transitions.

-The final term in Eq.~\ref{eq:master}, describes the optical emission through the cavity mode.
-Though in-principle this emission rate $\Gamma$ will be temperature dependent~\cite{Roy-Choudhury:15,Roy-ChouduryPRB}, for typical QD phonon parameters and for the cavity parameters of the current sample, this change is $\sim 3$~ps between 0-30~K, which is comparable to the uncertainty in the lifetime measurements.
+The final term in Eq.~\ref{eq:master} describes the optical emission through the cavity mode.
+Though in principle this emission rate $\Gamma$ will be temperature-dependent~\cite{Roy-Choudhury:15,Roy-ChouduryPRB}, for typical QD phonon parameters and for the cavity parameters of the current sample, this change is $\sim 3$~ps between 0-30~K, which is comparable to the uncertainty in the lifetime measurements.
 We therefore neglect this effect, such that the spontaneous emission rate is $\Gamma\approx F_\mathrm{P}\Gamma_0$, where we have assumed the QD transition is on resonance with the cavity mode resulting in a Purcell factor $F_\mathrm{P}=4g^2/\kappa$, and we have introduced the bulk emission rate $\Gamma_0$.